Washing Machine (album): Critical reception

 Washing Machine received generally positive reviews from music critics.
-Stephen Thomas Erlewine of AllMusic opined that the album is "easily [the band's] most adventurous, challenging and best record since Daydream Nation ...
+Stephen Thomas Erlewine of AllMusic opined that the album was "easily [the band's] most adventurous, challenging and best record since Daydream Nation ...
 Not only are the songs more immediate than most of the material on their earlier records, the sound here is warm and open, making Washing Machine their most mature and welcoming record to date ...
 Washing Machine encompasses everything that made Sonic Youth innovators, and shows that they can continue to grow, finding new paths inside their signature sound".
 Similarly, Peter Margasak of CMJ New Music Monthly described the album as a "powerful consolidation of the band's accomplishments, but a distillation that looks forwards".
 He also highlighted the song "The Diamond Sea" as the album's centerpiece, stating that it was one of Moore's "most ambitious excursions into pure sonic colors, textures, and tension".

 Writing for Rolling Stone, Tom Moon called Washing Machine "a sardonic, wise-ass, indulgent and totally captivating album", declaring that it was "anti-hook" and "disavows (and sometimes mocks) the conventional post-Nirvana wisdom".
 He highlighted Ranaldo and Moore's guitar interplay on every track, commenting that "they've developed an attack that is astonishingly intricate and jazzlike in its extreme flexibility".
 Prominent music critic Robert Christgau also praised the album and compared some songs favorably to the Grateful Dead and the Fleetwoods.
 Los Angeles Times writer Lorraine Ali stated that the album "finds Sonic Youth taking no radical new steps but instead holding onto its original groundbreaking formula and watching the big pop world come to it".
 In contrast, Entertainment Weekly's Browne felt that the band explored new challenges and wrote that Washing Machine was their "most audacious step yet".

 In a mixed review, Spin editor Erik Davis criticized the album for its aimless structure, stating that each of the band's members "wanders off in a different direction", but highly praised "The Diamond Sea", calling it "a gorgeous tapestry buried in Washing Machine's uneven load".
 He added that the band "drifts into a beautiful ambient sea glittering with overtones.
 Then a metallic storm brews on the horizon, before a string of four riveting notes unleashes a festival of Hendrix necromancy ...
 It's easy to make guitar noise harsh and grating—but Sonic Youth can make it glow.
 It's easy to use noise as an orgasmic peak—but Sonic Youth can make it plateau, restraining their distortion only to intensify its monstrous serenity".
 He also said that the song showed that Sonic Youth "may get better the farther out they go", while NME magazine remarked that it was probably the band's best song.
 Washing Machine was ranked No. 18 in The Village Voice's 1995 Pazz & Jop critics' poll.
 Similarly, NME editors placed the album at No. 31 on their albums of the year list.